kmzbrnoI/mtbbus-protocol/goals.md

   It is defined for each module type specifically.
 * Configuration is slave modules is not part of general protocol.
 Is is defined for each module type specifically.
+* Firmware of slave modules could be upgraded directly over MTBbus.